MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 Meaningful Fields
 -----------------
-**code** - a string of valid Python code to be delivered to eval(), must return a list of dictionaries.
+**code** - a string of valid Python code to be delivered to eval() that must return a list of dictionaries.
 Takes priority over headers.

-**import** - a string that is a filepath to a Python file to be imported.
+**import** - a string that is a filepath to a Python library to be imported.
 Typically to be used to import functions to run with the code field.

 **table** - a string that is the name of the table in the input JSON to pull from to build the